revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Java 8 provides concept of Optionals
+- Java 8 provides concept of Optional
-- Optionals can be used to avoid `NullPointer Exception`
+- Optional can be used to avoid `NullPointer Exception`

 Example: